Coirt/Bark/README.md

 ---------
 Panel 7
-15x7 pixel panel for your rack with the custom grey bark colour
+15x7 panel for your rack with the custom grey bark colour

 ---------
 # Social